WE ARE CURRENTLY CLOSED FOR SUBMISSIONS

 The short version

-Fantasy, science fiction and horror.
-Complete novels of 30K + words, or short story collections to be considered for print publication.
+Speculative fiction.
+That means anything not mundane: fantasy; science fiction; horror; weird fiction; magical realism; etc. Complete novels of 40K + words, or short story collections to be considered for print publication.

 We are also interested in exploring the potential of short fiction that falls somewhere between the short story and the traditional novel; novelettes, long-short fiction, whatever you want to call it, we’d like to read it.

 Works of 3-40K words will be considered for our range of ebooks, giving writers a chance to place their works that are too long for journals but too short for traditional book-length publication.

 More detail can be found below the submission form.

 THE LONG VERSION